-Regarding the environment, let’s just ignore the social, political, moral, and cultural effects and zero in on the economic cost, for the economy is our focus here.
-Since we are considering here future economic costs, there is no certainty as to their amount, just as there has been no certainty in the past about how much major wars would cost.
+Regarding the environment, let’s put aside the social, political, moral, and cultural effects and zero in on the economic cost, for the economy is our focus here.
+Since we are considering future economic costs, there is no certainty as to their amount, just as there has been no certainty in the past about how much major wars would cost.
 But consider the dire projection made by the 13 federal agencies in the U.S. Global Change Research Program (USGCRP)’s 2018 report to the U. S. Congress and President Trump: “The continued warming that is projected to occur without substantial and sustained reductions in global greenhouse gas emissions is expected to cause substantial net damage to the U.S. economy throughout this century, especially in the absence of increased adaptation efforts.
 With continued growth in emissions at historic rates, annual losses in some economic sectors are projected to reach hundreds of billions of dollars by the end of the century.”

-An article in Market Watch cited this same report and mentioned other findings and projections on the threat economic threat of climate change: “Climate change has cost U.S. taxpayers more than $350 billion over the past decade [think, for example, of payments for hurricane, flooding, drought, and fire damage, all heightened by climate change]. . . .
+An article in Market Watch cited this same report and mentioned other findings and projections on the economic threat of climate change: “Climate change has cost U.S. taxpayers more than $350 billion over the past decade [think, for example, of payments for hurricane, flooding, drought, and fire damage, all heightened by climate change]. . . .
 By 2050, that figure will be $35 billion per year. . . .Climate change will send food, energy, and water costs soaring. . . .
 Incomes are expected to shrink by 36% by 2100 due to climate change, and millennials will bear the brunt of the economic effects.”
 In addition, rising temperatures and erratic weather events will increase food costs.
 “A 21-year-old college student graduating in 2015 is expected to lose $126,000 in lifetime income due to climate change and the generation as a whole is expected to lose $8.8 trillion in lifetime income.”
 While climate-change effects are likely to decrease income, they are expected to increase health care costs, including for mental health.
 “The American Psychological Association predicts that climate disruption will cause a steady increase in mental health issues, including depression, anxiety, post-traumatic stress disorder, suicide, and addiction.”

 True, the debt is not entirely Trump’s doing—the economic record of any presidency is affected by many factors.
 For example, the Bipartisan Budget Act of 2019, signed by Trump at the beginning of August, was supported by more Congressional Democrats than Republicans, and it raised budget caps and the nation’s debt limit for two years.
 But Trump enthusiastically supported it, tweeting that the plan was “phenomenal for our Great Military, our Vets, and Jobs, Jobs, Jobs!
 Two year deal gets us past the Election.”
 AWashington Post article on the deal stated “Mitch McConnell told President Trump privately last month that no politician has ever lost an election for spending more money.
 That mind-set—caring more about the next election than future generations—helps explain Trump’s motivation.

 Moreover, Trump also claims that the economy is his—see this essay’s first sentence—and voters in 2020 will consider him the politician most responsible for it.
-Also the December 2017 tax cut was mainly his doing, and the nonpartisan Congressional Budget Office estimated that it would add more than $1.5 trillion to the budget deficit over a decade.
+Though if there is an economic downturn, he will no doubt blame it on the Federal Reserve and other non-Trumpian causes.
+Also the December 2017 tax cut was mainly his doing, and the CBO estimated that it would add more than $1.5 trillion to the budget deficit over a decade.
 By decreasing revenues, as well as increasing income inequality, it meant government borrowing had to increase.
 Even with the low interest rates now existing, the federal government this year must pay more than $350 billion to service that debt.
+(If Trump pushes additional tax cuts to increase his election chances, that would likely increase the debt even more.)
 On a recent PBS Newshour conservative David Brooks and liberal Mark Shields agreed that our children and grandchildren “are going to have to deal with . . . the [debt] burden.”

 Similarly, it is future generations who will be most impacted by climate change.
 Commenting on the activism of the million and a half kids worldwide who in March 2019 went on a climate strike and refused to go to school, environmentalist Bill McKibben said, “I think the reason that young people are so involved is because . . . you and I are going to be dead before climate change hits its absolute worst pitch.
 But if you’re in high school right now, that absolute worst pitch comes right in the prime of your life.
 And if we’re not able to take hold of this, then those lives will be completely disrupted, and they’ve figured that out.”

-Thus, during the present campaign season when individuals tell you they’re voting for Trump in 2020 because of the “good economy,” mention the environment, deficits, and the debt to them.
+Thus, during the present campaign season if individuals tell you they’re voting for Trump in 2020 because of the “good economy,” mention the environment, deficits, and the debt to them.
 And since Republicans often like to talk about “family values,” ask them what kind of world they think the “Trumpian economy” is going to bequeath to their kids and grandkids.

 comments powered by Disqus